Yortw/Yort.Zip.InStore/src/articles/quickstart.md

 Normally you would create the Zip instance on start-up or first use, and then re-use it across requests instead of creating a new one each time.
 This allows HTTP connection pooling and improves performance.
 The ZipClient instance is thread-safe in so much as you can run multiple requests through the same instance for different payments from different threads.

+**WARNING:** If you are injecting an instance of *HttpClient* via the *httpClient* constructor argument, make sure the 'AllowAutoRedirect' property on the inner most handler (and any intermediate ones) is set to false.
+The Zip API returns redirect responses in some situations that must be handled manually by the ZipClient instance for correct behaviour to be applied.

 ```c#
     //Zip will issue a client id and secret for each environment,
     //you need to contact Zip to get these.